Triangle processes on graphs with given degree sequence: The asymptotic distribution of

-Our proof will be based on the \emph{switchings} technique of McKay~\cite{McKay1985} and others and the conditional probability estimates of Gao and Ohapkin~\cite{GaoOha}.
+Our proof will be based on the \emph{switchings} technique of McKay~\cite{McKay1985} and others, combined with the conditional probability estimates of Gao and Ohapkin~\cite{GaoOha}.
+The switchings technique has been applied in the analysis of the switch chain before, see for example~\cite{GG,GS}.
 For reference, we paraphrase \cite[Corollary 2]{GaoOha} as follows.
-Let $G\in\Gnd$ and $H^+\in\Gnd[n,\dsq']$, where $\dsq'<\dsq$, and let $M'=\sum_{i=1}^n d'_i=2|E(H^+)|$.
-Then, if $G$ is chosen uniformly from $\Gnd$,